BobonazarVahobov/BobonazarVahobov/README.md

 # Hi there 👋 I'm Bob

 - 🔭 I’m currently working on solving leetcode problems in Python
-- 🌱 I'm learning Data Structures and Competitive Programming
+- 🌱 I'm learning Data Structures and Machine Learning
 - 💬 Ask me about Python programming and Web programming

 ## 🔭 Projects